 Group accommodation dates correspond to the program dates listed above.

 Flight: Students book their own travel to coincide with program dates.
-Please keep in mind that flights into Durban typically depart New York a day in advance.
+Please keep in mind that flights into Cape Town typically depart New York a day in advance.

 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.